Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Maw of Malmortius.png" Align=right width=8% height=8%>

-- 3000 Gold
+- 4000 Gold
 - Longsword

 **Elemental Jaws**: At the end of a short rest, you can choose one type of elemental damage type.
-You gian resistance from that elemental damage until you finish a long rest.
+You gain resistance from that elemental damage until you finish a long rest.
 Whenever you take that type of damage, _Maw of Malmortius_ deals 1d8/1d10 additional damage of that damage type until the end of your turn.

 _You have +2 to attack and damage rolls with this magical weapon_